-(e) Research and development:
+(f) Research and development:

 Expenditure on research activities, undertaken with the prospect of gaining new scientific or technical knowledge and understanding, is recognized in the statements of comprehensive loss as an expense in the year in which they are incurred.
 Development costs that are expected to provide future benefits with reasonable certainty and meet all the criteria for deferral are capitalized.
-No development costs have been capitalized at December 31, 2019 or 2018.
+No development costs have been capitalized at December 31, 2020 or 2019.